timrighettini/CSCI_201_Restaurant_v4.2/README.txt

 Non-Normative Scenario #6: Waiter wants to go on break, he's told it's NOT OK and must keep working.
 How to run:
 1. Click the “On Break?” button for a waiter while the waitList, or the number of customers waiting to be served in line, is > 0.
-* The host will NOT allow the waiter to break if there are still people to be served.
+* The host will NOT allow the waiter to break if there are still people to be served, or if the other waiters are on all on break.
 Look in the console for the messaging to see the results of this scenario, because the GUI button will not change states as a result of this.

 Non-Normative Scenario #7: Customer comes to restaurant and restaurant is full, customer is told and waits.
 If you didn’t notice already, there is also a “Will Wait” checkbox in the GUI customer panel.
 If this checkbox is checked, then this case will be enacted.
 Else, the Non-Normative Scenario #8 will be enacted.